Verification model

 - By reference — pass the document reference (e.g.,

-TRF-XXXXorTCR-XXXX) to the verification endpoint. - By content hash — pass the SHA-256 hash of the original document content.
+TRF-XXXXorTCR-XXXX) to the verification endpoint. - By content fingerprint — pass a document fingerprint.
 Useful when you have the raw file but not the reference.

-- By barcode scan — for Ananke TCode documents, scan the DataMatrix barcode.
-The payload contains enough data to verify the signature locally and optionally call the API for status.
+- By barcode scan — for Ananke TCode documents, scan the DataMatrix barcode and optionally call the API for current status.

 Verification outcomes